AliceWonderMiscreations/SimpleCache/API.md

   stored in cache, the PHP libsodium wrapper functions need to be available.
   This method should be called from your `__construct()` function to verify that the PHP environment your class is running in has them.
 An exception is thrown when `libsodium` is not available for use.
+This function also detects whether or not your CPU suppose AES-NI and set the `$aesgcm` class property to `true` if it does.

 * `protected function setCryptoKey($cryptokey): void`
   When your class encrypts the `value` portion of a `key => value` pair to be